Don Carney: The "little bastards" rumor

 Uncle Don ended abruptly in 1947 and for a long time there was speculation in regards to how and why the program ended.
 The reality is that he simply left the program, but a popular urban legend is that Carney was fired after an embarrassing incident at the conclusion of a 1947 broadcast.
 According to the legend, after ending his program with his usual "Goodnight, little friends, good night" sign off, Carney thought he was off the air and exclaimed, "There!
 That ought to hold the little bastards"—but his microphone was still live, and his comment was broadcast to his radio audience.
 The legend goes on to state that public outrage caused Carney's termination from radio.

 The story subsided after a while.
-But, shortly after Carney's death in the mid-1950s, a man by the name of Kermit Schaefer resurrected the story once again.
+But, shortly after Carney's death in the mid-1950s, a man by the name of Kermit Schafer resurrected the story once again.
 Schaefer was a radio and television writer/producer during the 1950s and 1960s, who also produced some classic comedy and jazz records on the Jubilee label.
 Schaefer was best known for his collection of "bloopers" – radio and television mistakes, gaffes, malaprops, spoonerisms, and tongue twisters.
 Schaefer's "bloopers" later became the inspiration for the television shows TV's Bloopers & Practical Jokes and America's Funniest Home Videos.
 A 1974 motion picture, Pardon My Blooper, featured many of Schaefer's collected works.

 After Carney died, Schaefer featured a "recording" of the "little bastards" incident on his Bloopers album.
 The legend has since been proved to be just that, a legend.
 The "recording" was proven to be just a fabricated recreation of the legend.
 In reality, Carney left New York in 1947 for Miami.